 The Future of UDAN and Regional Connectivity

-However, the government remains committed to regional air connectivity.
-It continues to offer support to airlines under the scheme, including tax concessions, reduced landing fees, and other incentives from the Airports Authority of India.
-These measures aim to make regional air travel more attractive, despite the growing competition from other modes of transport.
+Yet the government is still very keen on regional air connectivity.
+The scheme is encouraged by tax concessions, reduced landing fees, and other incentives extended by the Airports Authority of India to the airlines.
+This is in the effort to make regional air travel more attractive given the rising competition from other transport modes.

 Conclusion